Chinese information operations and information warfare: Taiwan

 The PRC seeks unification with Taiwan and uses information operations, sometimes referred to as "information war", as an important part of that work.
 Despite the large resource outlay, the Chinese have been relatively ineffective in influencing the Taiwanese public.
 According to James C. Mulvenon, rather than risk failure of a militarily forced unification, which could lead to international recognition of the independence of Taiwan, PRC leadership could potentially use computer network operations to undermine the will of Taiwan by attacking Taiwanese infrastructure.

 In 2019, the PRC paid at least five Taiwanese media outlets to publish content promoting Beijing's narratives as part of its unification agenda.
 In one Taipei-based newspaper, these articles appeared as regular news reports, but they were in fact paid for by the PRC's Taiwan Affairs Office.

 In 2022, Taiwan's Ministry of Justice Investigation Bureau revealed that it had identified more than 400 social media accounts being used to push disinformation to Taiwanese citizens as part of Chinese content farms.
 In 2023, the Investigation Bureau announced that it was monitoring for money laundering undertaken in an effort to finance election interference in Taiwan.

 In Taiwan, in December 2023, false information claiming that "Taiwan will introduce 100,000 Indian workers" spread on Dcard, leading to protest gatherings primarily among young people.
 The post linked the acceptance of foreign workers to an increase in sexual violence incidents, causing social unrest.
 According to analysis by the Taiwan-based research group Double Think Lab, the post included linguistic expressions not typical of Taiwan, suggesting the possibility of cognitive warfare from China.

 In February 2024, leaked internal documents from the Shanghai-based private company iSoon revealed that Chinese public security and military agencies were conducting cyberattacks against foreign governments and companies by exploiting vulnerabilities in U.S. software.
 From Taiwan, personal information as well as three-dimensional data of roads and buildings were illicitly obtained, and the server of National Chengchi University was also potentially targeted.

 During the 2022 Chinese military exercises around Taiwan, Taiwanese officials accused the PLA of engaging in information warfare with claims of military exercises close to Penghu.

 During the 2024 Taiwan election, the PRC disseminated US skepticism disinformation that cast doubt on the reliability of the United States in an effort to undermine U.S.-Taiwan relations and sway the Taiwanese public toward China instead.

+In August 2026, Taiwanese officials said the CCP had tried to take control of pro-Taiwan groups overseas by removing their leaders and replacing them with people loyal to Beijing.
+They also said Chinese actors collected information about group members and spread deepfake videos accusing OCAC Minister Hsu Chia-ching of misusing public funds and the videos were meant to discourage the council from working with Taiwanese communities abroad.